 For example, students might say:

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 45-48.

 Skill: Describing the Ways in Which Numbers are Used in Everyday Life

-An important step to take is to get students to understand that the same number represents the same quantity even though the contexts are different.
-The number is only a symbolic representation of the quantity.
-If one has 100 000 apples, 100 000 heartbeats, or 100 000 buildings, the quantity that is the grouping of 100 000 does not change.
+An important step is to support students in understanding that the same number represents the same quantity even though the contexts are different.
+The number is the symbolic representation of the quantity.
+If one has 100 000 apples, 100 000 heartbeats, or 100 000 buildings, the quantity that is 100 000 does not change.
 Yet, if students are asked if they believe there are more apples than buildings, many are likely to respond that there are more buildings than apples.
 They focus on the space occupied by the objects rather than the quantity of objects (100 000).

 Students should also recognize that depending on the context of the given situation, different interpretations can be made of the same quantity.
 For example, for young people, $100 may represent a lot of money.
 However, in context, the meaning of the number invites nuance: it is a lot for the price of a sweater, but not much for the price of a new bicycle.
 The context changes, but the quantity remains the same.
 Similarly, 200 000 blocks of wood is a lot of blocks, while 200 000 hairs on the head is the equivalent of an average head of hair.
 Or, students may consider that 13 is not a large quantity, but if we add that it is the number of our brothers and sisters, it takes on a whole new value.
 These simple, concrete examples encourage students to think about and critically analyze quantities.

-In the junior and intermediate divisions, understanding numbers in context becomes increasingly important.
+In the Junior and Intermediate Divisions, understanding numbers in context becomes increasingly important.
 Students need to begin to make critical judgments about quantities and to be discerning about numbers.
-Learning activities should therefore help students develop other skills, such as recognizing the reasonableness of a given number, recognizing that it is an exact value, or recognizing that it is an approximate number resulting from estimation or even rounding.
+Learning activities should therefore help students develop other skills, such as recognizing the reasonableness of a given number in a certain context, recognizing that it is an exact value, or recognizing that it is an approximate number resulting from estimation or even rounding.
 The development of these skills can be initiated by having class discussions about the meaning of numbers from newspapers and discussing their actual meaning and relevance.

 The context also allows us to recognize that the same number does not always have the same meaning.
-Indeed, when it comes to numbers, the common interpretation associates them with quantity or cardinal numbers.
-However, if we look at the context, we notice that some numbers do not represent quantities, but a position.
-This is the case of ordinal numbers.
-For example, in a marathon, the runner who is at position 11 582 does not represent 11 582 objects.
+The most common interpretation associates them with quantity or cardinal numbers.
+However, if we look at context, we notice that some numbers do not represent quantities at all, but rather a position, as in the case of ordinal numbers.
+For example, in a marathon, the runner who is at position 11 582 does not represent 11 582 runners, but rather the 11 582nd person to cross the finish line.
 The number indicates the position of a single person in the given series.
-Numbers are also used as an identification code.
-Social insurance numbers, bar codes, license plates and addresses fall into this category.
+Numbers are also used to label or identify, as the case with social insurance numbers, bar codes, license plates and addresses.

 Benchmarks

-Students need to develop benchmarks to make it easier for them to use them depending on the context and the numbers being dealt with.
+Students should develop their own personalized benchmarks, depending on the context and the numbers being dealt with.
 There is no list of benchmarks.
-They are personal and come from the experiences of each individual.
+They are personal and come from experiences, making them meaningful and easier to use.
 However, real-life situations provide teachers with ample opportunities to draw their students' attention to the quantity and creation of benchmarks.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 31-35.

 Knowledge: Expanded Form